 Image quality – Such things as sharpness, contrast, colorfulness, blurriness, and so on.
 Sharpness could be the ratio of “clear” edges to all edges.
-The contrast might be defined as the ratio of brightness of the foreground to the brightness of the background.
+The contrast might be defined as the ratio of brightness of the foreground to the background brightness.
 Colorfulness would be the number of colors of the image.
 (Dominant images supposedly tend to be sharp and colorful images with high contrast.)

 Image category – whether the image is a photograph and if it contains a human face.
 (Again, we’re told that dominant images are more likely to be photographs that contain human faces than non-dominant images.)

 Page Level Features

-The patent makes a few assumptions in the section about image level features.
+The patent makes a few assumptions in the section about image-level features.
 One made-for-page-level feature is that the most important and informative images of web pages are often placed in a position where they will attract attention from visitors to the page.

 Position of the image on the web page – the position might be identified by looking at the x and y coordinates of the image within the web page.
 We’re told that dominant Media Elements tend to be located at the center of the top of the web page.

-Area ratio of the image to the web page – the ratio of the image size to the web page size.
+Area ratio of the image to the web page – the image size ratio to the web page size.
 Again, dominant media elements supposedly occupy larger areas of their web pages than non-dominant images.

 Website Level Features

-There are images that appear on a site in advertisements, logos, as decorations, navigation, bullet points, and so on.
-While some of these images may have high image qualities and could be located in important areas of web pages, they may not help a searcher understand what a specific page might be about if seen next to a search result for that page.
+Some images appear on a site in advertisements, logos, decorations, navigation, bullet points, etc. While some of these images may have high image qualities and could be located in important areas of web pages, they may not help a searcher understand what a specific page might be about if seen next to a search result for that page.